 It is the responsibility of every member of the academic community to be familiar with the specific policies of his or her school.
 A student who violates these policies may be subject to sanctions, including but not limited to one or more of the following: a letter of warning; a defined period of probation with the attachment of conditions; a period of suspension with or without the attachment of conditions; course failure; notation on the official record; exclusion from the University, with notation on the transcript; or revocation of an awarded degree.
 A student may not change his or her registration in a course in which a violation of academic integrity has been alleged, regardless of whether the allegation has been referred to the designated school official.
 Nor may a student receive a University degree while a finding is pending or while a suspension has been imposed pursuant to a finding.
-Information on procedures that will be followed in cases of alleged dishonesty can be obtained from the dean's office of each school.
-A complete statement of the University's principles regarding academic integrity can be obtained from the Office of the Provost.
+Information on procedures that will be followed in cases of alleged violations of academic integrity may be obtained from the dean's office of each school.
+This will include information regarding how decisions may be appealed to the appropriate University officials, up to and including the University provost.
+A complete statement of the University's principles regarding academic integrity may be obtained from the Office of the Provost.